cholmcdowell/Zubnetting-Basic-Subnetting-Tool-Program/README.md

 ## 🚧 Project Status

-**This project is currently in active development.**

-The application is still a work in progress and is being developed as both a networking utility and a way to expand knowledge of C++ and Qt application development.

-Features, functionality, and the user interface may change frequently as development continues.
+**Alpha testing is complete.**

+The application has successfully passed alpha testing and is now available as a downloadable release.
+A packaged `.zip` file containing the `Zubnet.exe` application is ready for use on compatible systems.

 ---